Ghouta chemical attack: Attack

 At the time of the attack, Syria was not a member of the Chemical Weapons Convention.
 However, Human Rights Watch argues that the Ghouta chemical attack was illegal under a different international agreement:

 Syria is a party to the 1925 Geneva Gas protocol, which bans the use in war of asphyxiating, poisonous or other gases, and of all analogous liquids, materials or devices.
 The use of chemical weapons is also prohibited as a matter of customary international humanitarian law, or the laws of war.
 The prohibition on the use of chemical weapons applies to all armed conflicts, including so-called non-international armed conflicts such as the current fighting in Syria.
-The International Criminal Tribunal for the former Yugoslavia, in the Tadic case, stated "there undisputedly emerged a general consensus in the international community on the principle that the use of [chemical] weapons is also prohibited in internal armed conflicts."
+The International Criminal Tribunal for the former Yugoslavia, in the Tadic case, stated "there undisputedly emerged a general consensus in the international community on the principle that the use of [chemical] weapons is also prohibited in internal armed conflicts.

+However, Ian Hurd, associate professor of political science at Northwestern University, stated:

+But the problem is that, legally, the Gas Protocol regulates only wars between states, not civil wars.
+It does not govern how a government behaves inside its own territory.

+In other words, under its current obligations Syria is forbidden from using gas against its neighbours but not against its own people.

 International Criminal Court referral

-Human Rights Watch stated that the UN Security Council should refer the Syria situation to the International Criminal Court (ICC) "to ensure accountability for all war crimes and crimes against humanity."
-Amnesty International also said that the Syria situation should be referred to the ICC because "the best way for the United States to signal its abhorrence for war crimes and crimes against humanity and to promote justice in Syria, would be to reaffirm its support for the Rome Statute establishing the International Criminal Court."
+Human Rights Watch stated that the UN Security Council should refer the Syria situation to the International Criminal Court (ICC) "to ensure accountability for all war crimes and crimes against humanity".
+Amnesty International also said that the Syria situation should be referred to the ICC because "the best way for the United States to signal its abhorrence for war crimes and crimes against humanity and to promote justice in Syria, would be to reaffirm its support for the Rome Statute establishing the International Criminal Court".
 However, as the amendment to the Rome Statute of the International Criminal Court explicitly making it a war crime to use chemical weapons in an internal conflict has not been ratified by most states nor Syria, the legal situation is complex and reliant on the attack being a part of a wider war crime.
 China and Russia have repeatedly used their status as members of the U.N.
 Security Council to block any attempt to bring Syria under the jurisdiction of the ICC; by 2017, Russia had used its veto power at least seven times to prevent the U.N.
 Security Council from taking action.